woodydrn/OpenFrontIO/README.md

 ## Building

 To build the project, you will need to have Node.js and npm installed.
-You can download them from [here](https://nodejs.org/).

-Before building the project, you will need to install the dependencies.
-You can do this by running the following command in the project directory:
+Before building the project, install the dependencies:

 ```bash
 npm install